LinuxCommandLibrary

 copy

-Open alpine directly to the message composition screen to send an email to a given email address
+Open alpine directly to compose an email

 $ alpine [email@example.net]